mjj209/cf-for-k8s/docs/deploy.md

       1. Update the `gcp_project_id` portion to your GCP Project Id.
       1. Change `contents_of_service_account_json` to be the entire contents of your GCP Service Account JSON

-   > If you do NOT wish to enable Cloud Native Buildpacks support, then remove the `app_registry` block from your `cf-values.yml`
+   > If you do NOT wish to enable Cloud Native Buildpacks feature, then remove the `app_registry` block from your `cf-values.yml`

 1. Run the install script with your "CF Install Values" file
    ```console